isomerpages/ema-pl/_scholarships-awards/students/eis.md

         <span>
             To apply, please login to Powering Lives application portal with your Singpass.
        <br/>
-            Singpass and Corppass will be undergoing urgent maintenance from 18 Feb 2022 (18:30) to 18 Feb 2022 (19:00), and will not be available during this period.
+            Singpass and Corppass will be undergoing urgent maintenance from 8 Mar 2022 (09:00) to 8 Mar 2022 (15:00), and will not be available during this period.
 We apologise for any inconvenience.
         </span>
         <br/>
         <a id="HyperLinkLoginSingPass" href="https://saml.singpass.gov.sg/FIM/sps/SingpassIDPFed/saml20/logininitial?RequestBinding=HTTPArtifact&amp;ResponseBinding=HTTPArtifact&amp;PartnerId=https://apply.poweringlives.gov.sg/SPLogin&amp;Target=https://apply.poweringlives.gov.sg/SPLogin/default.aspx?o=lcp&amp;NameIdFormat=Email&amp;esrvcID=EMA-MP-SP">